 Tickets cost the same as they do at the Adelaide Zoo.

 Some exciting news (well at least we think it is exciting): the Park just green-lighted some major changes.
-A new visitor centre will be built (opens end 2021), and they will be launching new tours, too, including safari experiences in open-sided vehicles.
+A new visitor centre will be built (Opening February 2022), and they will be launching new tours, too, including safari experiences in open-sided vehicles.
 From 2022, it will also be possible to stay at the Park!
 A new $40 million accommodation development with conference, resort and ‘glamping’ facilities will allow guests to sit under the stars and enjoy the call of the wild.

 Zoos and wildlife parks in and near Adelaide

 There are other zoos and wildlife parks in and near Adelaide – well at least more wildlife parks ‘near’ Adelaide – but these are our favourite four.
 They are all great for animal lovers, but are particularly good if you wish to get up close to some of our native animals, or perhaps a lion or rhinoceros.